 The (probably) final Holiday Bell also appeared on the Fall 1995 price list, titled as Holiday Bell Combined Wreath, Christmas Tree, and Sleigh for $350.
 I have never seen a photo of this one either, but obviously three of the four oval ‘panels’ on the bell each have their own decoration; I have no idea what the fourth panel contains — perhaps the Cybis logo or simply the year?
 This bell, too, could be had during the rest of the 1990s but not afterward.

-If anyone has either of these mid/late 1990 bells, I would love to be able to add pictures here; there is a contact form on the About the Archive page.
+If anyone has either of these mid/late 1990 bells, I would love to be able to add pictures here; there is a contact form link below.